red-gate/Tech-Radar/.github/CONTRIBUTING.md

 # Testing a change

-To make sure a change is OK to marge:
+To make sure a change is OK to merge:
-* View `radar.csv` on Github.
+* View `radar.csv` on GitHub.
 It should display as a formatted table, with no errors or warnings.
 * Check the preview of the updated radar looks as you'd expect.

 # Preview your radar updates